Toyota Hilux: 2020 facelift

 Dampers on the 4×4 and 4×2 high-riding versions of the 2020 facelift Hilux have been revised for improved ride comfort with less vibration, particularly with less payload.
 Leaf spring bushings have been updated for better comfort on rough roads, as well as steering response during cornering and lane changes.
 A self-lubricating rubber for the rear shackle bush is also added for better ride comfort.

 For some Southeast Asian markets, the Hilux became available with Toyota Safety Sense.
 This facelift of the Hilux was introduced in Japan in August 2020 and is offered in base X and Z trim levels.

+2024 facelift

+On 1 February 2024, the third facelift of the AN110/120/130 series Hilux was introduced in Australia and Indonesia.
+The facelifted Hilux Revo was also launched in Thailand at the 45th Bangkok International Motor Show on 25 March 2024.
+South Africa also received the same facelift for the Raider double-cab and extra-cab models.

 GR Sport

-The GR Sport version was first released in São Paulo, Brazil in November 2018.
+The GR Sport version of the Hilux was first released in São Paulo, Brazil in November 2018.
 It is based on the flagship SRX variant available in South America with additional stiffer front springs, monotube dampers, Gazoo Racing exterior graphics, a new design honeycomb grille insert with 'Toyota' badging, matte black wheel arch extensions, a black bonnet and roof, side steps, 17-inch alloy wheels with all-terrain tyres, and GR badging, without performance upgrades.